 California’s known for more than just its sunny beaches, giant redwoods, and Hollywood.
 The Golden State repeatedly ranks first in the nation for its solar power generation, largely thanks to the robust incentives, tax credits, and rebates available to California residents.

 As a leading solar energy company operating in California, we are experts in helping people understand how solar incentives can make it more affordable to go solar.
-Although this post doesn’t cover every single rebate available, it will explain the most popular ones you may be eligible to receive.
+Although this post doesn’t cover every single incentive available, it will explain the most popular ones you may be eligible to receive.

 If you’re interested in solar energy for your home, keep reading to learn how to get the most out of your investment in clean energy.

-1. Residential Clean Energy Credit
+Residential Clean Energy Credit

-Most California residents are eligible to receive the Residential Clean Energy Credit—formerly known as the Investment Tax Credit or ITC.
+Most California residents are eligible to receive the Residential Clean Energy Credit—formerly known as the Investment Tax Credit, or ITC.
 Enacted in 2005 by the Energy Policy Act, the ITC was renewed and renamed in 2022 through the Inflation Reduction Act, restoring the full original value of the tax credit to 30% (from 26%) until 2032.

 - Your solar installation costs $20,000.

-- You could be eligible to receive up to $5,200 back in federal tax credits.
+- You could be eligible to receive up to $6,000 back in federal tax credits.

 The value of the Residential Clean Energy Credit’s full value will remain at 30% before beginning the following phased step down: